 Read more about Hanoi's Districts

 The 18th Hung King had a beautiful princess named Mi Nuong.
 When she reached the age of marriage, the king gave the proclamation across the nation to choose the best prince for his dearest daughter.
-Many young men came with the hope of being the princess’s husband, including 2 guys, Son Tinh, the Mountain Spirit, and Thuy Tinh, the Ocean Spirit.
+Many young men came hoping to be the princess’s husband, including 2 guys, Son Tinh, the Mountain Spirit, and Thuy Tinh, the Ocean Spirit.
 They were equally brilliant, powerful, and handsome.
 However, the king could choose only one, so he asked that whoever brought the requested wedding presents of valuable and rare items around the country first could marry Mi Nuong.

 Tan Vien Son Thanh Temple in Ba Vi District, Hanoi

-To Vietnamese, Son Tinh is the symbol of the kind and diligent farmers while Thuy Tinh is the symbol of the harsh weather.
+To the Vietnamese, Son Tinh is the symbol of kind and diligent farmers, while Thuy Tinh symbolizes the harsh weather.
 To pray for good crops and good weather, people regard Son Tinh as a God and worship him in Tan Vien Son Thanh Temple, Ba Vi District, Hanoi.

 Get a travel insurance plan for your backpacking trip to Vietnam: